-A. A bidder shall prepare its bid using either the Department approved bid preparation software or the Department provided bid forms or legible copies of the Department's forms.
+A. A bidder shall prepare its bid using the Department provided bid forms or legible copies of the Department's forms.

-The bid must be signed in ink or by a digital signature by the person or persons authorized to sign the Contract for the bidder.
+The bid must be signed in ink by the person or persons authorized to sign the Contract for the bidder.
 If a bidder is a corporation, the bid must be signed by a corporate officer or agent with authority to bind the corporation.
 If a bidder is a partnership, a partner must sign.
 If the bidder is a joint venture, each principal member must sign.
 If a bidder is a sole proprietorship, the owner must sign.
 Each person signing the bid must initial any changes made to entries on the bid forms.